 Still, employees who are symptomatic should isolate for at least 10 days after symptom onset and until the indicators subside, with at least 24 hours fever-free without the use of fever-reducing medications, or longer for those who are severely ill or have conditions that weaken their immune systems (up to 20 days after symptoms first appeared).
 Your paramount concern should be keeping sick workers out of the workplace.

 Now is the time to get ahead of the questions likely to arise in the workplace as flu season arrives and COVID-19 infections increase.
 Guidance from the CDC and others will certainly continue to evolve, and it’s important to continue to monitor the developments and adjust your policies accordingly.
+Every safety measure to protect your employees and customers must be put in place and strictly followed.
+Regular sanitation of the workplace, putting up sneeze shields, and regular testing of your employees will help in preventing an outbreak.
 Having a plan in place will bode well for you and your employees alike and provide a solid starting place to incorporate new guidance as it’s issued.

 Mary L. Will, Susan W. Kline, and Lynne Anne Anderson are attorneys with Faegre Drinker.
 Will is professional responsibility counsel to the firm, advising the firm and its lawyers regarding conflicts of interest, ethics, and other legal matters, and may be contacted email@example.com.
 Kline is a former HR function leader and employment litigator with trial experience who is dedicated to helping employers take practical, effective, and balanced action in HR legal matters to promote the organization’s overall business interests and can be contacted at firstname.lastname@example.org.
 Anderson is an experienced jury and bench trial lawyer with a track record of success in whistleblower/retaliation cases, discrimination claims, and restrictive covenant disputes and may be contacted at email@example.com.